ppp-one/cabaret/README.md

 ### Using the camera characteristics

-To  adjust the physical characteristics of the camera, you can define and pass a `Camera` object
+To adjust the physical characteristics of the camera, you can define and pass a `Camera` object.
+Similary, one can pass `Telescope` and `Site` objects to define the telescope and site characteristics, respectively.

 ```python
 import cabaret